 Our campaign is centred on stopping the current logging plans, then convincing the BC government to designate the Donut Hole as a Provincial Wildland, which would make the area off-limits to logging but not to industrial mining or commercial tourism.
 This would give the time needed to negotiate a deal to buy out the mineral tenure in the Donut Hole and see the area added to the BC Provincial Park system.

 Google Map of BC Timber Sales Logging Activity in Manning Park Donut Hole

-Below is a map showing approved logging cutblocks (red outline) and roads (purple lines, that are being cleared and constructed July 2018) in Smitheram Creek Valley and information / future planned cutblocks (orange outline) and roads (brown lines) in Silverdaisy Creek and 26 Mile Creek Valleys.
+Below is a map showing approved logging cutblocks (red outline) and roads (purple lines, that are being cleared and constructed through Summer 2018) in Smitheram Creek Valley.
+Cutblocks SD102 and SD103 have already been logged in July and August 2018.
+Map below also shows BCTS future planned cutblocks (orange outline) and roads (brown lines) in Silverdaisy Creek and 26 Mile Creek Valleys.
 Also shown are Spotted Owl Wildlife Habitat Areas (yellowish areas) and Manning and Skagit Valley Provincial Parks (green areas).